Engagement Terms — Assurance Bureau

 Clients and CBs must ensure timely access to information, personnel and documentation, and cooperate in good faith to support completion of the engagement.
 Delays may shift timelines or incur fees.

-To the maximum extent permitted by law, liability for any engagement is limited to the fees paid for that engagement.
+To the maximum extent permitted by law, liability for any engagement is limited to the fees paid for that engagement, excluding liability arising from our own gross negligence or wilful misconduct.
 Assurance Bureau is not responsible for business decisions, outcomes or actions taken by the client or CB based on audit or consulting work.

 Concerns or complaints may be submitted via email and will be reviewed promptly and addressed in good faith.
 If the engagement was performed on behalf of a certification body, the matter may be escalated to that body's complaint process.